+For warm start) (

-for warm start ) \(\)( (even if engine has been running but is still cold)
+(even if engine has been running but is still cold)

-- Hold the saw firmly on the ground with your left hand on the front handle - your thumb should be under the handle. - Put your right foot into the rear handle and press down.
+- Place your saw on the ground make sure you have a firm footing check that chain is not touching any object or the ground bystanders must be well clear of general work area of the saw - - Hold the saw firmly on the ground with your left hand on the front handle your thumb should be under the handle - - Put your right foot into the rear handle and press down.

-- Alternative method of starting: - Hold the rear handle tightly between your legs, just above the knees - - Hold the front handle firmly with your left hand your thumb should be under the handle.
+Alternative method of starting:

+- Hold the rear handle tightly between your legs, just above the knees - - grip the front handle firmly with your left hand - your thumb should be under the handle - than 70 cm (about 28 in) it might otherwise break.

-Pull the starter grip slowly with your right hand until you feel it engage and then give it a brisk strong pull and push down the front handle at the same time -
+Pull the starter grip slowly with your right hand until you feel it engage then give the grip a brisk strong pull and push down the front handle at the same time do not pull out starter rope more